12 Fascinating Birds With Red Beaks

 The Laughing Gull is a common bird species easily identifiable by its distinctive red beak.

-It is a medium-sized bird from the gull family mainly found in North and South America.
-Laughing Gulls have a reddish-orange visor with a black band on the lower half.
+Laughing gulls are medium-sized birds from the gull family, mainly found in North and South America.
+They have a reddish-orange visor with a black band on the lower half.

 During the breeding season, their heads turn dark brown while their wings remain light gray.
 Their belly is white, and they have dark eyes with a thin red ring around them.